 For the first time ever, the Professional Bull Riders are coming to McKenzie Arena thanks to Sean Willingham.

-For the first time in Professional Bull Riders (PBR) history, bull riding fans will get to experience the toughest sport on dirt when the PBR’s Sean Willingham Invitational bucks into Chattanooga this Saturday, October 1st.
+For the first time in Professional Bull Riders (PBR) history, bull riding fans will get to experience the toughest sport on dirt when the PBR’s Sean Willingham Invitational bucks into Chattanooga on October 1st.

 During the event, the freshest up-and-coming bull riders will ride alongside established PBR veterans to face off with foes nearly 10 times their weight in sinewy brawn during the most thrilling 8 seconds in sports where only one athlete will be left standing.